How to Make Social Media Really Worth It For Your Business

 Their analysis was incredible…

-43% of small businesses spend around 6 hours per week on social media – that equates to a workday… One day a week spent on social media.
+- 43% of small businesses spend around 6 hours per week on social – that equates to a workday… One day a week spent on it.

-The MINIMUM most small businesses pay on social media tools is $26 per month(publishers, analytics, research tools, etc…).
+- The MINIMUM most small businesses pay for social media advertising tools is $26 per month(publishers, analytics, research tools, etc…).

 Let’s think about that for a second…

-Businesses spend a whole day, every week, on social media and blogging.
+Businesses spend a whole day, every week, social media marketing and blogging…

 I’ve done the math for my own business and we’d lose somewhere around $17,000 per year with a lost workday!